by Bohdan Zymka

 Simply put, finance under the UNFCCC means developed countries party to the UNFCCC that are listed under Annex II are responsible for financially assisting developing countries (non-Annex I) in their effort to deal with the effects of climate change.
 This means money flowing from the global North to the global South towards projects for mitigation, adaptation, capacity-building, technology transfer, and if a mechanism is ever established, loss and damage.

 The first progress on climate finance came in 2007 from Bali Action Plan at COP13 with the establishment of the Ad-Hoc Working Group on Long-Term Cooperative Action (LCA).
-Concerning finance, the working group was tasked with coming up with ways to improve access to funding that was adequate, predictable and sustainable, new and additional, and addressed issues of mitigation and adaptation equitably.
+Get More Information on the same right here which will help with the concerning finance, the working group was tasked with coming up with ways to improve access to funding that was adequate, predictable and sustainable, new and additional, and addressed issues of mitigation and adaptation equitably.

 Fast-forward to 2009 in Copenhagen, Denmark at COP15.
 With international pressure and a new international climate treaty at stake, the talks collapsed.
 Behind closed doors, the United States, China, Brazil, India, and South Africa drafted the Copenhagen Accord.
 The accord is not a legally binding decision under the UNFCCC, but countries have reaffirmed the agreement in future COPs.
 In the accord, developed countries made a pledge to mobilize 30 billion USD by 2012 toward mitigation and adaptation.
 This initiative was called Fast-Start Finance (FSF).
 This commitment was largely ineffective, as countries failed to provide new and additional funding in that FSF came largely in the form of repackaged Official Development Assistance, or money that would originally go to development and welfare projects.
 These money amounts were relabeled as climate finance in order to meet the commitment.
 Some reports state that as little as 10% was new and additional or climate related.